crossplane-contrib/function-patch-and-transform/README.md

 The initial implementation has the following limitations:

 * It's not actually packaged as an installable Function yet. :)
-* It can't report that composed resources are ready, because this isn't yet supported by `RunFunctionRequest`.
 * `EnvironmentConfig` and its associated patches aren't supported yet.
 This is just because Crossplane doesn't yet send the `EnvironmentConfig` along with the `RunFunctionRequest`.
 Once we do, these should be easy to (re)implement.